ravenx99/difflists/README.md

     don't show >< symbols

-- -d, --diff
+- -s, --supp, --suppress-common-lines

     show only entries missing from either list (only how they differ)

 - -l, --left

-    like --diff, but only show entries from the left file
+    only show entries from the left list that are not in the right (assumes --bare)

-- -s, --same
+- -c, --comm, --common-lines

     show only entries that only occur in both lists (only how they are the same)